 CL:AIRE has had another very full and successful year with a wide range of activities.
-I am pleased to say that the TRG members were also kept busy in 2015.
-The work programme included the review of 1 CL:AIRE project application, 10 bulletins, 2 reports and the answering of a number of technical queries.
+I am pleased to say that the TRG members were also kept busy in 2017.
+The work programme included the review of 15 bulletins, 2 reports, 2 training courses, 1 webinar and the answering of a number of technical queries.